Thomascountz/thomascountz/_posts/2019-12-23-end-of-freshman-year.md

 The frustrating part was that I didn't know what I needed until I wasn't getting it, and once I realized this, I was afraid to ask.

 It takes a lot of self-worth/self-confidence to feel like you can ask for some things.
-Between being a minority in tech (gay & POC) and having imposter syndrome, getting to a place where I felt comfortable asking took me a long time.
+Between being a minority in tech and having imposter syndrome, getting to a place where I felt comfortable asking took me a long time.
 On top of that, I felt very indignant for having to ask for some things at all!

 "Why isn't there just a clear policy about X??"